Tsomoriri/PhysNet-RadarNowcast/meeting records/meeting5.md

 2. **Next Steps for Research and Implementation** - _Sushen_
    - Discussion Points:
      - Outline of tasks to be completed for the next phase of research.
+     - persistence forecast
    - Action Items:
-     - [Sushen] Specific action items were not listed but could involve further exploration and implementation based on the discussions.
+     - [Sushen] Learn more about gaps in literature, and write thesis chapters.
+     - prepare for publication

 ## Decisions Made

-- The meeting primarily focused on recapping progress and planning for the next steps, with an emphasis on deepening the research and practical application of the discussed methodologies.
+- The meeting primarily focused on recapping progress and planning for the next steps, with an emphasis on deepening the research and practical application of the pinn

 ## Action Items

 - [ ] **Finalize NAS parameters and loss functions selection:** Sushen - Due by next meeting.
+- [ ]  write thesis chapters
+- [ ]  find gaps in literature
+- [ ]  experiments table with graphs (0-1)
+- [ ]  nvidia modulus and different styles of implementation.
+- [ ]  spatio temporal thing vs convolutional network

 ## Additional Notes